Edward Herrmann: 2000s

-Herrmann portrayed Norman, a strikingly old intern, on ABC's Grey's Anatomy.
+For two episodes in 2007, Herrmann portrayed Dr. Norman Shales, a strikingly old intern, on ABC's Grey's Anatomy.
 From 2000 to 2007, he portrayed Richard Gilmore on The WB's Gilmore Girls.
 Series creator Amy Sherman-Palladino said Herrmann had been the first choice to play the character and came in to read the script despite his agent saying he would not: "We sat there in stunned silence as Ed opened the script and proceeded to read.
 And just like that, Richard Gilmore was sitting in front of us."
-The audition had taken place in New York City; casting director Jill Anthony said his audition and that of Kelly Bishop were vastly superior to others trying to procure the same roles.
+The audition had taken place in New York City; casting director Jill Anthony said his audition and that of Kelly Bishop (who was cast as his character's wife Emily Gilmore) were vastly superior to others trying to procure the same roles.
 Bishop said she gained a friendship with Herrmann based on their similarities: "We, obviously, were older [than the rest of the cast].
 But we were also New York actors, and we connected very well.
 We always did our crossword puzzles together in the hair-and-makeup room."
-Alexis Bledel, who portrayed his character's granddaughter, recalled Herrmann's extensive knowledge and habits during breaks from filming: "Ed was so knowledgeable about theater, TV, and film, and what I remember most is how he would share so much of this knowledge.
+Both Herrmann and Bishop were also Tony Award recipients in 1976.
+Alexis Bledel, who portrayed his character's granddaughter Rory Gilmore, recalled Herrmann's extensive knowledge and habits during breaks from filming: "Ed was so knowledgeable about theater, TV, and film, and what I remember most is how he would share so much of this knowledge.
 He loved talking about it so we had those long Friday-night dinner scenes where we'd be sitting at a table all day, and he would share so much."
-Herrmann enjoyed the relationship between his character and that of Bledel, and was disappointed by the series finale.
+Herrmann enjoyed the relationship between his character and that of Bledel, and was disappointed by the series finale "Bon Voyage".
 Caryn James assessed that Herrmann and Bishop succeeded in making their characters likeable while Sarah Schweppe wrote that Herrmann "was such a comforting presence on this show."